Nick Lima: 2017: Debut season and Rookie of the Year Award

-On December 21, 2016, Lima signed as a Homegrown Player for Major League Soccer side San Jose Earthquakes.
+On December 21, 2016, Lima signed as a Homegrown Player for Major League Soccer club San Jose Earthquakes.
 He made his professional debut on March 4, 2017, starting in a 1–0 win over the Montreal Impact.
 His first professional goal was scored on March 11, 2017, in a 3–2 home victory against Vancouver Whitecaps FC.
 It was the first goal scored by a Homegrown player in Earthquakes history.
 On October 14, 2017, he was announced as a nominee for two different league awards: the MLS Defender of the Year Award alongside teammate Florian Jungwirth, and the MLS Rookie of the Year Award, along with teammate Jackson Yueill.

 2020: Final season and departure

 Despite putting on his best performances, it was announced that Lima's contract would not be renewed.

 Austin FC

 On December 13, 2020, Lima was traded to Austin FC in exchange for $500,000 of General Allocation Money.